Latifundium

-A latifundium (Latin: latus, "spacious", and fundus, "farm", "estate") was originally the term used by ancient Romans for great landed estates specialising in agriculture destined for sale: grain, olive oil, or wine.
+In Ancient Rome, a latifundium (from latus 'spacious' and fundus, 'farm, estate') was a great landed estate specialising in agriculture destined for sale: grain, olive oil, or wine.
 They were characteristic of Magna Graecia and Sicily, Egypt, Northwest Africa and Hispania Baetica.
 The latifundia were the closest approximation to industrialised agriculture in antiquity, and their economics depended upon slavery.

-In the modern colonial period, the word was borrowed in Portuguese latifúndios and Spanish latifundios or simply fundos for similar extensive land grants, known as fazendas (in Portuguese) or haciendas (in Spanish), in their empires.
+In the modern colonial period, the word was borrowed in Portuguese (latifúndios) and Spanish (latifundios or simply fundos) for similar extensive land grants, known as fazendas (in Portuguese) or haciendas (in Spanish), in their empires.

 Ancient Rome

 The basis of the latifundia notably in Magna Graecia (the south of Italy including Sicilia) and Hispania, was the ager publicus (state-owned land) that was confiscated from conquered people beginning in the 3rd century BC.
 As much as a third of the arable land of a new province was taken for agri publici and then divided up with at least the fiction of a competitive auction for leased estates rather than outright ownership.

 Later, the practice of establishing agricultural coloniae, especially from the early 1st century BC, as a way to reward Roman army veterans created smaller landholdings, which would then be acquired by large landowners in times of economic distress.
 Such consolidation into fewer hands, mainly Roman patricians, was not universally approved of, but efforts to reverse the trend by agrarian laws were generally unsuccessful.

 Later in the Roman Empire, as leases were inherited, ownership of the former common lands became established by tradition, and the leases became taxable.
 Ownership of land, organised in the latifundia, defined the Roman Senatorial class as it was their only socially acceptable source of wealth (as a result of the farmer-soldier tradition of Cinncinatus).

 Latifundia included a villa rustica, including an often luxurious owner's residence, and the operation of the farm relied on a large number of slaves, sometimes kept in an ergastulum.
 They produced agricultural products for sale and profit such as livestock (sheep and cattle) or olive oil, grain, garum and wine.
 Nevertheless, Rome had to import grain (in the Republican period, from Sicily and North Africa; in the Imperial era, from Egypt).